MemerGamer/BROstack/README.md

 ### Octave

-we dont talk about what this language does, because its a langugae where indexes start form 1 lol but nice try
+we dont talk about what this language does, because it's a language where indexes start from 1 lol but nice try